-Cheating - The use or attempted use of unauthorized materials, information, or study aides
+- Cheating – Using, or attempting to use, unauthorized materials, information, or study aids

-Plagiarism - Representing the words or ideas of someone else in one’s own academic work without
+- Plagiarism – Representing the words or ideas of someone else as one’s own in any academic exercise.

-Facilitation - Helping or attempting to help the commission of a violation of the Academic Integrity
+- Facilitation – Helping or attempting to help someone to commit a violation of the Academic Integrity

 Learn More About our Academic Integrity Support